Bolshoi director confronts alleged acid attacker in court

 The hearing in a cramped Moscow courtroom turned into a dramatic confrontation between Filin, 43, and Dmitrichenko, 29, who responded to the accusations by firing off questions at his former boss from a sheet of paper he held in his hands.

-Dmitrichenko has accused Filin of favouritism and suggested the artistic director had love affairs with ballerinas.
+Dmitrichenko has accused Filin of favoritism and suggested the artistic director had love affairs with ballerinas.

 "This is pure lies," Filin said.